Annie750/AI-STUDY-PLANNER/README.md

 This project is **NOT open-source for reuse.**
 The code is shared for **portfolio and educational showcase only.**

-📩 For demo access or collaboration: [your email or LinkedIn]

 ---

 ## ✨ Credits